leaktk/docs/ARCHITECTURE.md

 This starts up all of the other process and acts as a message broker.
 It routes traffic handles the logs and keeps everything going.

-### Scanner
+### Scanner Pool

-It's meant to handle multiple source types and integrates with the pattern server to keep a fresh set of scanning patterns.
+The Scanner Pool is a collection of LeakTK Scanners meant to handle multiple source types and integrates with the pattern server to keep a fresh set of leak patterns.
 This is meant to provide a stable, consistent interface to other existing scanners (e.g. gitleaks, maybe yara, etc).

-The scanner will also make "smart" decisions about it's requests to increase performance.
+The scanner will also make "smart" decisions about its requests to increase performance.
 In some cases it may increase the scan scope to avoid errors.
 For example switching to no single branch if the provided branch doesn't exist.